 I loved having a place to cook and enjoy ungodly amounts of hummus.
 My friends and I went all-in for this trip because we wanted something large and comfortable.

-Tel Aviv Experiences for the Gay Traveler
+Tel Aviv Gay Travel Experiences

 New high-rise buildings line Rothschild Boulevard, which has a wide median and a bike path.
 The streetscape is lovely for a walk.

-As you approach Jaffa, walk toward the Clock Tower first along Yahum Goldmann Street.
+As you approach Old Jaffa, walk toward the Clock Tower first along Yahum Goldmann Street.
 The waterfront in this area isn’t great so its best to walk through the city through here.

 Choose your own route from here, but be sure to explore the narrow streets around the Mahmudiyya Mosque and St. Peter’s Church.
 There was nothing quite like walking through this area at sunset, feeling the local’s tie to these historic places of worship.

-Restaurants & Shafim Water Park
+Shafim Water Park

 Shfaim Water Park was one of my favorite experiences in Tel Aviv during pride!
 It’s just a short drive north out of the main city.
 There is a ton of space to spread out and lounge in the sun or in the shade, go on various water slides or the wave pool.

-Make sure you get tickets for the waterpark if you are going to Tel Aviv during gay pride so you dont miss the fun!
+Make sure you get tickets for the waterpark if you are going to Tel Aviv during gay pride so you don’t miss the fun!